Fatty Legs

 Fatty Legs is a memoir aimed at middle-grade children, written by Christy Jordan-Fenton and Margaret Pokiak-Fenton and illustrated by Liz Amini-Holmes, published September 1, 2010 by Annick Press.
-The story introduces children to the devastating reality of the residential school system, a system focused on the assimilation of Indigenous peoples.
-The book was published two years before the work of the Truth and Reconciliation Commission began to investigate the residential school system and was among the first children's books from a survivor of Canada's Indian Residential School System.
+The story is about the residential school system, a system focused on the assimilation of Indigenous peoples.

 A tenth anniversary edition was released in 2020 and included a new foreword by Dr. Debbie Reese and a new preface by Christy Jordan-Fenton.